jibinalex/breakout/README.md

 # breakout
-An implementation of Breakout on the TI Tiva TM4C microcontroller that was created as part of EEL4745C Microprocessor Applications 2.
+An implementation of Breakout on a TI Tiva C microcontroller that was created as part of EEL4745C Microprocessor Applications 2.

 [Link to Demo](https://youtu.be/wPcX5mxebzQ)